 Let’s see what the problems associated with parametric rolling are, how is it caused and what can be done to reduce its effects, and much more below.

-What Causes Parametric Rolling?
+Causes of Parametric Rolling

 Large vessels are designed so as to transfer maximum cargo during their voyage.
 The more payload the vessels carry the more profit the shipping companies make.

-Now when a vessel moves through the water, it creates waves alongside and when the waves travel parallel to the hulls, the flare tends to get more wetted or immersed and the bow of the vessel comes down, this phenomenon is accompanied by a change in the center of buoyancy and the wave forces impart a force on the vessel to one side which causes the vessel to pitch and roll.
+This phenomenon is accompanied by a change in the center of buoyancy and the wave forces impart a force on the vessel to one side which causes the vessel to pitch and roll.
 The value of GM or the metacentric height varies as a result.

-Ships bow immersion is a cyclic process and happens as the vessel keeps encountering waves during regular intervals which leads to rolling motion and this type of rolling is called parametric rolling.
 Parametric rolling happens during the head sea or stern sea condition when the vessel encounters waves from the forward or afterward directions.
 The maximum roll happens when the bow is down.

-Parametric rolling is a condition that occurs when the time taken for rolling motion is equal to the time taken for pitching motion.
-The values can be observed to shoot up in small intervals of time.
 It is also caused due to various factors such as larger flared sections around the waterlines when the time taken to encounter waves becomes equal to half the time taken for roll motion and less efficient roll damping from the vessel.

-Design Considerations To Prevent Parametric Rolling
+Design Considerations to Mitigate Parametric Rolling

 Ships are normally designed to have higher values of metacentric height GM, such that the roll periods will normally be shorter than for those vessels which have lower values of metacentric height.